Availity/sdk-js/README.md

 Active support for Internet Explorer was dropped in August 2021.
 As of 04/2021 we no longer output CommonJS and instead output ESM.
 We also do not provide any polyfills.
 These will need to be configured in your own environment.

+There are 2 options available if you need support for IE 11:

-You must use an older version of the package if you still need support for IE 11.
+- Use an older version of the package (you can check the CHANGELOG in the package to see when IE 11 support was dropped for that package)

-TODO: get list of ie supported versions
+- You can use [@availity/workflow](https://github.com/Availity/availity-workflow#readme) which will polyfill major features for you.

 ## Contributing